Home Search Index of men A-Z

 Entitled to the Crimean medal with clasps for Alma, Balaclava and Sebastopol.

-Living in Dublin after discharge, and in Belfast in 1875.
+He said he intended to live in Dublin after discharge.
+He was living in Belfast in 1875.